haidaraM/zsh-history-cleaner/README.md

 - Removing duplicate commands: the first command is kept among the duplicates.
 - Removing commands from specific time ranges.
+- Providing an analysis of your history file.
 - Removing commands matching some patterns (TODO)

 > [!WARNING]